the cannabis flowering stage

 Close up of cannabis trichomes

 As your plants reach week 8 and beyond, they will be nearing the end of the flowering stage.
-The buds will be at their peak size and potency, and the pistils will have turned a deep red or brown.
+The buds will have reached their peak size and potency, and the pistils will turn a deep red or brown, signaling that they are ready for harvest.

-This is the time to harvest your plants for the best effects.
-You can do this by cutting the entire plant down and hanging it upside down to dry in a cool, dark place.
-Once the buds are dry, you can trim them and cure them in airtight jars for a few weeks to improve the flavor and potency of your final product.
+When ready to harvest, cut the entire plant down and hang it upside down to dry in a cool, dark place.
+After the buds are dry, trim them and cure them in airtight jars for several weeks to improve flavor and potency.

 Final thought